Caelum (The Chisel) Constellation

 The Latin genitive of the constellation name is "Caeli" (pronounced ˈsiːlaɪ) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Caeli (the brightest star of Caelum based on the Bayer catalog); or 23 Caeli (the 23th star in the constellation of Caelum based on the Flamsteed catalog).

-Sky chart of Caelum from your location
+Sky Chart of Caelum Constellation

 Here we provide a simplified sky chart of the Caelum constellation.
 Alternatively it is possible to locate Caelum in the night sky using our Online Interactive Planetarium.

-Visibility of Caelum from your location
+Visibility of Caelum Constellation

 Caelum is currently not visible from Greenwich, United Kingdom [change]